Our Commitment to Renters

 - Public Assistance Discrimination ordinance: authored by Council Members Elizabeth Glidden, Lisa Goodman and Abdi Warsame.

-- In 2017, the City Council amended an ordinance that generally made it illegal for property owners to discriminate against Section 8 voucher holders based on the requirements of the Section 8 program.
+- In 2017, the City Council amended an ordinance that generally made it illegal for property owners to reject Section 8 voucher holders based on the requirements of the Section 8 program.